pydemia/Python3/scripts/python_programming/advanced/pythonIteration.md

 [5, 4, 3, 2, 1, 0, 1, 2, 3, 4]
 ```

-unlike an ordinary loop, yield from allows subgenerators to receive sent and thrown values directly from the calling scope, and return a final value to the outer generator:
+Unlike an ordinary loop, yield from allows subgenerators to receive sent and thrown values directly from the calling scope, and return a final value to the outer generator:
 ```python

 def accumulate():